 Microbiologist, interested in understanding stability and resilience of microbial communities; teaching introductory biology and microbiology

 My research interests are focused on understanding how microbial communities are formed, their stability and resilience in relation to particular environmental variables, microbe-microbe interactions, and how these interactions shape evolution in these populations.
 It is becoming increasingly clear that microbial communities play an crucial role in maintaining the health of an environment, whether that environment is a human body or a lake, and it is therefore important that we understand which variables cause community shifts and how microbial interactions contribute to stability of such communities.
-To this end, my research fosters collaboration among scientists from different disciplines including biology, chemistry, geology and medicine, and is pursued in collaboration with investigators at the Massachusetts Institute of Technology, the Forsyth Institute and other institutions.
+To this end, my research fosters collaboration among scientists from different disciplines including biology, chemistry, geology and medicine, and is pursued in collaboration with investigators at the Massachusetts Institute of Technology and other institutions.

 I teach at all levels of the curriculum with a focus on the interdisciplinary nature of microbiology and microbial ecology.
 I teach a lecture and laboratory section of Introductory Cell and Molecular Biology (BISC 110/112), Microbiology (BISC 209) and Environmental Microbiology (BISC 314).
 The upper-level microbiology course is a hands-on course that explores the diversity of microbial life, physiology, evolution and ecology in nature.
 In the future, I hope to develop and conduct various senior seminars including seminars on human microbiota and health, marine microbiology, and microbial ecology and evolution.